ZeroCM/zcm/docs/zcmtypesys.md

     - These may exist in other files
   - The uint_literal specified for numbits must always be less than the number of bits of the corresponding type
+  - Sign extension of bitfields via negative numbits are not allowed on `byte` type

 ## Encoding formats